Luther College Nordic Choir to perform Tour Homecoming Concert in Decorah

 Randolph

-Hailey Roberge, junior
+Hailey Roberge, senior

 Red Wing

-Marshall Laidlaw, junior
+Marshall Laidlaw, senior

 Robbinsdale